AliceHincu/Theory-Concepts/Relational Model.md

 | 2	| Amazon | Active |
 | 3	| Apple	| Inactive |

-### ---- Referential Integrity Constraints
+### ---- Referential Integrity/Foreign key Constraints
 Referential Integrity Constraint ensures that there always exists a valid relationship between two tables.
-This makes sure that if a foreign key exists in a table relationship then it should always reference a corresponding value in the second table or it should be null. **A FOREIGN KEY is a field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table.** Example of foreign key:
+This makes sure that if a foreign key exists in a table relationship, **then it should always reference a corresponding value** in the second table or it should be null.

+**A FOREIGN KEY is a field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table.** Example of foreign key:

 #### Persons Table
 | PersonID | LastName | FirstName | Age |